Looking for the best cat flea shampoos?

 Something else to consider when buying a shampoo is cost vs. quality.

-Many cheap flea shampoos won't kill all of the pests or eggs in a single wash, and you might need to bathe your cat two or three times for full efficiency.
+Many flea shampoos won't kill all of the pests or eggs in a single wash, and you might need to bathe your cat two or three times for full efficiency.

 Cat flea shampoos which eliminate fleas in a single wash tend to also be long lasting, but are more expensive.